yiwang/stjepang.github.io/_posts/2020-01-25-build-your-own-block-on.md

 }
 ```

-If you’re wondering what [`Context`](https://doc.rust-lang.org/nightly/std/task/struct.Context.html) is, it’s a wrapper around `Waker` — there’s nothing more to it.
-When async/await in Rust was being designed, we weren’t sure if it’d be useful to pass anything else besides a `Waker` to `poll()` so we came up with this wrapper that might hold more stuff in the future.
+In case you're puzzled by the [`Context`](https://doc.rust-lang.org/nightly/std/task/struct.Context.html) type, it’s a wrapper around `Waker` — there’s nothing more to it.
+When async/await in Rust was being designed, we weren’t sure if it’d be useful to pass anything else besides a `Waker` to `poll()` so we came up with this wrapper that might hold more stuff in a future version of Rust.

 Anyways… we’re almost done.
-Let’s get back to waker construction and fill in the blank marked with `todo!()`.
+Let’s go back to waker construction and fill in the blank marked with `todo!()`.

 If you think about it, `Waker` is really just a carefully optimized, fancy version of  `Arc<dyn Fn() + Send + Sync>` , and [`wake()`](https://doc.rust-lang.org/nightly/std/task/struct.Waker.html#method.wake) invokes this function.
-Put another way, a `Waker` is a callback that gets invoked whenever the future can continue execution.
+Also put yet another way, a `Waker` is a callback that gets invoked whenever the future can continue execution.

-Since `Waker` is so difficult to construct, [sagebind](https://github.com/sagebind) came up [`waker_fn()`](https://docs.rs/wakeful/0.1.1/wakeful/fn.waker_fn.html), a straightforward way to convert a function into a `Waker`.
-Unfortunately, `wakeful` seems to be yanked at the moment, so I stole `waker_fn()` and put into my crate `async-task`.
+Since `Waker` is so difficult to construct, [sagebind](https://github.com/sagebind) came up [`waker_fn()`](https://docs.rs/wakeful/0.1.1/wakeful/fn.waker_fn.html), a straightforward way to convert any function into a `Waker`.
+Unfortunately, `wakeful` seems to be yanked at the moment, so I borrowed `waker_fn()` and put it into my crate `async-task`.

 In our `block_on`, the callback unblocks the thread running the future: